 Glitter, especially the loose variety, isn’t created to be subtle, so a little goes a long way.
 If you want to start your glitter journey slow, make sure you apply small amounts at a time and build for a more bold bedazzled look.

-Oliver says that, for the best glittery look, a dry, matte base is best.
-Greasy, overly-moisturized lips are equal to a water slide for glitter.
-“It just won’t last,” she explains.
+For the best glittery look, a dry, matte base is best.
+Greasy, overly-moisturized lips are equal to a water slide for glitter, and it just won’t last.

-Above all, glitter is supposed to be fun, says Oliver.
-“Have fun with it,” she explains.
-“Don't overthink it!”
+Above all, glitter is supposed to be fun; don’t overthink it.

 Tip 5: How to Take it Off